Karate Champ: Arcade

 Karate Champ was a commercial blockbuster, selling 10,000 arcade cabinets within two months of release and becoming Data East's best-selling arcade game of all time.
 In Japan, Game Machine listed Karate Champ on their August 1, 1984 issue as being the second-most-successful table arcade unit of the month, before becoming the top-grossing table arcade cabinet by August 15, 1984.
 Game Machine also listed Karate Champ — Player vs Player on their November 1, 1984 issue as being the sixth-most-successful table arcade unit of the month.

 In North America, it was among the most successful arcade games in 1984, generating significant sales.
 In the United States, Karate Champ had shipped 30,000 arcade units by April 1985.
 It was the top-grossing arcade game during Summer 1985, and the fourth-top-grossing upright arcade cabinet on the monthly RePlay charts in November 1985, when each cabinet was selling for about $2,400 and earning an average coin drop revenue of $200 per week.
 It ended the year as the highest-grossing arcade game of 1985, and the year's highest-grossing game in route/street locations.
-In 1995, Flux magazine ranked the game 91st on their "Top 100 Video Games".
+In 1995, Flux magazine ranked the game 91st on their "Top 100 Video Games" list.

 Home computers

 On home computers in the United States, Data East's Karate Champ floppy disk received a "Gold Award" from the Software Publishers Association (SPA) in July 1987 for sales above 100,000 units, then a "Platinum Award" for over 250,000 sales in February 1988, and then a "Diamond Award" for sales above 500,000 units in January 1989.
 It was the first game to receive the "Diamond Award" from the SPA, and it was one of the top two best-selling computer games in the United States (along with Where in the World Is Carmen Sandiego?) up until June 1989.

-Rick Teverbaugh reviewed the home computer version for Computer Gaming World, and stated that "my only complaint is that some of the in-match options are counters for a move of your opponent, but there often isn't any time for those reactions".
+Rick Teverbaugh reviewed the home computer version for Computer Gaming World, stating the game is "fast-paced" and "the graphics are very good" but "my only complaint is that some of the in-match options are counters for a move of your opponent, but there often isn't any time for those reactions".
 Ahoy! opined that the Commodore 64 version "isn't quite as electrifying as the arcade version, but it's an entertaining action-strategy test".
 The magazine concluded that "the learning curve is steep, but ... when the joysticks are in the hands of two practiced gamers, it is one of the most exciting games to hit the computer screen in a long time".